eliaskousk/parallella-riscv/README.md

 - **The BOOT image BOOT.bin** which contains the Zynq PS FSB (First Stage BootLoader) & U-Boot & FPGA Bitstream
 - **The FIT image image.ub** which contains the Linux Kernel & Linux FileSystem Image & Linux Flatten Device Tree (FDT)

-You can build the host software by running the following:
+You can build the host software for all boards by running the following:

 ```bash
 ./scripts/build.host.software.sh